andypfau/sparameterviewer/README.md

     - Add more metadata to each SParams object, so I can track the origin (file, parameter, equstion) separately; then I could add a function to e.g. define the color by origin file.
     - Function to set plot type (i.e. when I run that equation, it automatically sets up the plot type).
 - Networks:
-    - Differential S-parameter sample file (e.g. Touchstone 2.0 format)
+    - Mixed-mode S-parameter sample file (e.g. Touchstone 2.0 format).
-    - Show port impedances if not equal on all ports in info dialog.
     - Show correct parameter names of mixed-mode parameters in `Networks.s()`, and in the GUI.
 - General: "TODO"-comments in code.